Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 Erm… wow!
 Yes, please!

 The place was not always a hotel, obviously.
 They were originally 3 spectacular merchant houses built in 1362.
-Just recently, the place was renovated, the houses were united to create this perfect trendy hotel!
+Just recently, the place was renovated, and the houses were united to create this perfect trendy hotel!

-The Three Sisters is located in the heart of Old town, just a few steps away from the Town Hall and all the sights can easily be explored on foot from there.
+The Three Sisters is located in the heart of Old Town, just a few steps away from the Town Hall and all the sights can easily be explored on foot from there.

 Here is my first impression of the hotel:

-Each of the 23 rooms is unique in décor, shape and size, but each offers up-to-date comfort with a retrospect to medieval history.
+Each of the 23 rooms is unique in décor, shape, and size, but each offers up-to-date comfort with a retrospect to medieval history.

 No doubt The Three sisters was chosen by many noble people, just to name a few:

-• His Majesty Emperor Akihito of Japan
+- His Majesty Emperor Akihito of Japan

-• Queen Elizabeth
+- Queen Elizabeth

-• Prince Phillip
+- Prince Phillip

-• Sting
+- Sting

 By the way, every Friday there is live piano music, great for romantic dinners!

 I was nicely taken care of by the very professional and friendly front desk of the hotel.
-When I arrived at 7 a.m. (hence, much earlier than the check-in time), they made sure I have my room ready as soon as possible!
-When I was going out of the hotel in the pouring rain thinking where to buy an umbrella, it was noticed right away and I was offered a branded umbrella that all guests of the hotel can use!
+When I arrived at 7 a.m. (hence, much earlier than the check-in time), they made sure I had my room ready as soon as possible!
+When I was going out of the hotel in the pouring rain thinking about where to buy an umbrella, it was noticed right away and I was offered a branded umbrella that all guests of the hotel can use!
 How nice!

 I really enjoyed those little details that make a hotel a truly enjoyable to stay place.

-Other great Tallinn hotels to stay in
+Other great hotels to stay in Tallinn

-Luxury (US$ 300 and up): Cru Hotel: if you are a nostalgic and want to experience living in the XVth century, Cru Hotel, situated right in the heart of Talinn offers rooms decorated with style and elegance.
-Schlössle Hotel: being situated at a walking distance from all the major tourist attractions in Talinn, guests can explore the city at will from here.
+- Cru Hotel – if you are nostalgic and want to experience living in the XV century, Cru Hotel, situated right in the heart of Tallinn offers rooms decorated with style and elegance.

-Middle (US$ 100 – 150): Hotel St. Barbara is just a few minutes away from the city center and its restaurant and reception will offer the experience of being in a castle.
-Taanillina Hotel is a beautiful building that gives you the feeling of living in the 19th century because of the wood used to design the interiors.
+- Hotel St. Barbara is just a few minutes away from the city center and its restaurant and reception will offer the experience of being in a castle.

-Budget (up to US$100): Oru Hotel is perfect for those who want a beach experience as it is situated in the near proximity.
+- Oru Hotel is perfect for those who want a beach experience as it is situated in the near proximity.
 Guests have reviewed its staff as friendly.
-Hotel 777 is a quiet and comfy location with nice decorations and it is perfect for a retreat from the big city.

 Where to eat in Tallinn?